KevinKra/My_notes/AWS/solutions_architect.md

 ## S3 101

+> Before taking the exam read the S3 FAQS

 - **Simple Storage Service**.
 One of the oldest services on AWS.
 It provides developers and IT teams with secure, durable, and highly-scalable object storage.
 S3 is easy to use with a simple web services interface that allows you to store and retrieve information from anywhere in the world.

 ### S3 Features